-"Get boots for PD and Anatomy (2nd semester) - easily found at Walmart - get early so that the entire class doesn't end up going to get some and they run out.
+"Get boots for Anatomy - easily found at Walmart - get early so that the entire class doesn't end up going to get some and they run out.
 Preferably ones that go up near your knees, but most will do."

 "Coveralls run large.
 If on the edge for height, go lower.
 You can also try them on in VBOT."